SyedHassan20/mathematical-modeling/README.md

 - **Eigenvalue Analysis**: Use of eigenvalues and eigenvectors to determine the stability and dominant patterns in foot traffic distribution.
 - **Matrix Decomposition**: Utilization of matrix factorization methods to decompose and interpret the traffic data.

-## 6. Song Recommender System with SVD

-This repository implements a collaborative filtering-based song recommender system using Singular Value Decomposition (SVD).
-The technical highlights include:

-- **Collaborative Filtering**: Matrix factorization approach for predicting user preferences based on historical data.
-- **SVD Implementation**: Detailed implementation of SVD to reduce the dimensionality of the user-item interaction matrix, capturing latent factors.
-- **Prediction and Evaluation**: Calculation of predicted ratings through reconstructed matrices and evaluation using metrics like RMSE (Root Mean Square Error).
-- **Regularization Techniques**: Application of regularization to prevent overfitting in the SVD model, ensuring better generalization to unseen data.

 ## 7. Vector Spaces and Grayscale Image Compression

 This project explores the application of linear algebra and vector space concepts to the compression of grayscale images.
 Technical aspects covered include: